edelgado/webform_remote_post/README.txt

   filling out the form and submitting it will trigger the remote form submission.

-* Customize the remore posts settings on on a per-webform basis:
+* Customize the remote posts settings on on a per-webform basis:
   1) Edit the desired webform.
   2) Webform » Remote Posts
   3) Label: It's just an admin-friendly internal name for the remote post